-I decided to tell my wife the real reason that I didn’t want to join the gym: I feared what others at the gym would say or think if we joined.
+I decided to tell my wife the real reason that I didn’t want to join the gym.
 At first, she tried to argue that my fears were overblown.
 Eventually, though, she came to understand my hesitation.
 We decided to buy an exercise machine to use in the house instead.

 Early in our marriage, I learned the value of communicating my feelings with my wife and became aware of the real emotional toll that years of stares and questions at my skin exacted.

 My dad first cut my hair.
 We set-up a chair in the garage where I donned a large plastic garbage bag with a hole cut out for my head to catch the hair.
 He said that cutting hair is like trimming a hedge, which showed in the way my hair turned out.

 When I outgrew my dad’s haircuts, we found a family friend from church who cut hair in her garage.
 She was a dear church lady who would passionately pray in Jesus’ name that my skin would be healed.

 The haircuts turned out okay, but her shaking my hands passionately while praying frightened me—not enough to go to a barber outside though.